girikuncoro/distributed-web/README.md

 KEYPAIR="proj1bfinal"
 ```

-Make sure to provide the keypair name without `.pem` extension and the S3 bucket name.
-Default keypair is also provided in the project, but please handle with care. `N` and `F` have to be valid numbers, i.e. `N = 2F + 1`.
+Make sure to provide the keypair name without `.pem` extension and the S3 bucket name. `N` and `F` have to be valid numbers, i.e. `N = 2F + 1`.

-3. Open `install.sh`, then configure AWS credentials and S3 bucket name on top of file as below:
+3.)
+Open `install.sh`, then configure AWS credentials and S3 bucket name on top of file as below:

 ```
 # AWS credentials to connect with aws cli